Arkaeriit/reflet/README.md

 ### Status register
 R13 or SR is the status register.
 * The first bit is the comparison bit.
 It is set to 1 when a comparison instruction is realized and 0 otherwise.
 The comparison bit is used for conditional jumps.
-* The bits 2 and 1 are the educed behaviors bits.
+* The bits 2 and 1 are the reduced behaviors bits.
 When they are both set to 0, the processor behaves normally.
 When they are set to `b01`, if the word size of the processor is above 32 bits, the processor will act as a 32-bit processor when interfacing with memory.
 When they are set to `b10`, if the word size of the processor is above 16 bits, the processor will act as a 16-bit processor when interfacing with memory.
 When they are set to `b11`, the processor will act as an 8-bit processor when interfacing with memory.

 Its reset value is  0x1.